Collegiate Choral Festival Returns to Birmingham

 The Collegiate Choral Festival is an annual, non-competitive and educational choral festival held each November.
-This year's festival will be held at Frazer United Methodist Church in Montgomery, AL. Choirs representing two and four year colleges from across the state gather to perform concert literature for each other and enjoy the opportunity of working with a nationally recognized guest clinician.
+This year's festival will be held at Canterbury United Methodist Church in Birmingham, AL. Choirs representing two and four year colleges from across the state gather to perform concert literature for each other and enjoy the opportunity of working with a nationally recognized guest clinician.
 All two and four year schools in Alabama whose directors are members of ACDA are eligible to participate.
 Directors who are not currently members of ACDA are encouraged to join and participate in this festival.
 It is a wonderful day of music making and sharing, and we hope all collegiate choirs will be able to join us!

 Each participating choir will have 20 minutes onstage to perform their chosen literature followed by a 20 minute offstage in-depth clinic with one of our clinicians.
 This time limit is established to allow a maximum number of choirs to participate.
 A piano will be available for use, though no accompanist will be provided.